Physics-Augmented Data-EnablEd Predictive Control for Eco-driving of Mixed Traffic Considering Diverse Human Behaviors: Conclusion

 \section{Conclusion}

-In this paper, we introduce a novel Physics-Augmented Data-EnablEd Predictive Control framework for the eco-driving of mixed traffic with diverse human driver behaviors.
-By adopting the generalized trajectories and the particular system behavior updating process, as well as incorporating physical constraints in DeePC, the proposed framework can effectively address diverse mixed traffic with significant uncertainties.
-Specifically, the proposed framework can accurately characterize human driver behaviors, and the added power term, as well as constraints, can decently reduce the holistic energy consumption of both CAVs and HDVs while ensuring driving safety and traffic efficiency.
-In addition, simulation results under a variety of random traffic environments show that the proposed optimization method can reduce the energy consumption of mixed traffic flows by $4.83\%$ and $9.16\%$ on average when compared to benchmark results obtained by implementing the OVM-based cruising control algorithm with two sets of parameters, respectively.
+In this paper, we introduce an innovative Physics-Augmented Data-EnablEd Predictive Control method and a novel optimization framework for eco-driving of mixed traffic flows with diverse human driver behaviors.
+By incorporating partial system physics into the original DeePC, the ability to characterize system dynamics is significantly improved.
+Specifically, the proposed framework can accurately characterize human driver behaviors, and the novel optimization framework can decently reduce the holistic energy consumption of both CAVs and HDVs by $4.14\%$ on average while ensuring driving safety and traffic efficiency.
+In addition, simulation results under a variety of random traffic environments show that the proposed optimization method can reduce the energy consumption of mixed traffic flows by $4.97\%$ and $9.29\%$ on average when compared to benchmark results obtained by implementing the OVM-based cruising control algorithm with two sets of parameters, respectively.

 \ifCLASSOPTIONcaptionsoff

 \fi